htahirov/asan-login/README.md

-## Asan Login Plugin for Flutter [asan_login]
+## ASAN Login Plugin for Flutter [asan_login]
-The Asan Login Plugin simplifies the integration of Azerbaijan's digital login system, provided by Digital Login, into your Flutter applications.
-With this plugin, developers can enable secure and streamlined login flows using Asan Login, allowing users to authenticate via the national digital ID system.
+The ASAN Login Plugin simplifies the integration of Azerbaijan's digital login system, provided by Digital Login, into your Flutter applications.
+With this plugin, developers can enable secure and streamlined login flows using ASAN Login, allowing users to authenticate via the national digital ID system.

 ![asan-login-page-image](https://github.com/user-attachments/assets/2fb804be-1535-4928-b2cc-ad2749bcde51)